Single Channel Gas Flow

-Our in-situ TEM gas cell specimen holder allows researchers to study material behavior in gases and at elevated temperatures, obtaining atomic resolution images of gas-solid interactions at real-world reaction temperatures and pressures.
-Gases are introduced to the microfabricated environmental cell via one of our optional dedicated gas delivery systems.
+Our in-situ TEM gas cell specimen holder allows researchers to study material behavior in gases and at elevated temperatures (>1000°C), obtaining atomic resolution images of gas-solid interactions at real-world reaction temperatures and pressures.
+Gases are introduced to the microfabricated environmental cell via one of our dedicated gas delivery systems.
 Cell pressure is fully user-controlled and can be adjusted from high vacuum to above atmospheric pressure.
-Local specimen heating is provided via an integrated thin film heater with a temperature sensor calibrated for accurate readings.
-To ensure clean gas delivery, the entire holder can be baked at up to 160°C.
+Local specimen heating is provided via an integrated MEMS heater with a temperature sensor calibrated for accurate readings.
+To ensure clean gas delivery, the entire holder can be baked at up to 160°C. Now also with custom data/image integration options.

 - Gas catalysis